memphi2/rc-switch/README.md

 ## Info
 ### Send RC codes for Warema EWFS / Manchester encoded

-Use your Arduino or Raspberry Pi to operate remote radio controlled devices.
+Use your Arduino or Raspberry Pi to operate warema ewfs controlled devices.
-This will most likely work with all popular low cost power outlet sockets.
-If yours doesn't work, you might need to adjust the pulse length.
+This will most likely work.
+If yours doesn't work, you might need to adjust the dataLength,syncLength or repeat of command.

 All you need is a Arduino or Raspberry Pi